polyurichard/lectures/OOD/oo.md

 - **Segregate Interfaces**: Instead of having a single large interface for all actions a character can perform, break it down into smaller interfaces.
 For example, `Attackable` for attack actions, `Talkable` for talking actions, etc.
 - **Implement Only What Is Needed**: Each type of character (like Monster, Player, NPC) should only implement the interfaces that are relevant to it.
 For instance, a Monster might only implement `Attackable` and not `Talkable`.

-- **Flexibility and Maintainability**: This approach makes your code more flexible and maintainable.
+This approach makes your code more flexible and maintainable.
 If you need to add a new type of action, you can create a new interface without modifying existing interfaces or classes that don’t need that action.

 ## Dependency Inversion Principle (DIP)